Shaojieee/Property-Search/README.md

     ```

 ## Pipelines
 Under the `./data` folder, there are 3 subfolders for 3 different pipelines.
+Please ensure that the PostgreSQL database is properly set up and running before running any of the pipelines.

 1. `./data/pipeline_first_time`